 Today you will get to travel back in time.
 Not literally, but spiritually, so, grab the chance and pay homage to the spot where Queen Mayadevi gave birth to Buddha.
 The sacred garden, Ashok pillar, and ancient Stupa ruins are also waiting for you on its premises.

 2. Chinese Buddhist Monastery

-If pagoda style architecture enthralls you than there is no way you wouldn’t love your visit here.
+If pagoda-style architecture enthralls you then there is no way you wouldn’t love your visit here.
 The oasis of peace awaits you at this small golden town, you’ll never regret visiting it.

 Get in the car for another 142 km to drop by Kushinagar, the site where Buddha attained final nirvana on your Buddhist tour to India.

 We told you, this one’s the best.